ggfevans/branch-backup-action/README.md

 - Only grant the minimum required permissions
 - Set reasonable expiration dates
 - Store tokens in repository secrets, never in code
+- All action dependencies are pinned to full commit SHAs for supply chain security

 ## For Obsidian Users